OSOceanAcoustics/echopop/README.md

 ## Contributors

-Echopop development is currently co-led by Wu-Jung Lee (@leewujung) and Brandyn Lucca (@brandynluca).
-Brandon Reyes (@b-reyes) and Emilio Mayorga (@emiliom) contributed significantly to a previous version of Echopop.
+Echopop development is currently co-led by Wu-Jung Lee (@leewujung) and Brandyn Lucca (@brandynlucca).
+Brandon Reyes (@b-reyes) and Emilio Mayorga (@emiliom) contributed to a previous version of Echopop.